dinkzilla/mdl-ext/src/lightboard/readme.md

 situations where a shape laid upon the surface needs to be seen with high contrast.
 In the "old days" of photography photograpers used a lightboard to get a quick view of, sorting and organizing their slides.

-The MDLEXT Lightbord lays out the slides in a row column fashion, with repect to the available screen size - or the available content size depending on the type of queries you choose to apply for responsive breakpoints.
+The MDLEXT lightboard lays out the slides in a row column fashion, with repect to the available screen size - or the available content size, depending on the type of queries you choose to apply for responsive breakpoints.
 Slides are distributed across the available content width, and scales proportionally to fill available horizontal space.
 The component adds `role='grid'` to the lightboard and `role='cell'` to the individual slides.